mattbierner/blog.mattbierner.com/_posts/2016-02-28-one-thesaurical-motherfucker.md

 > Compulsory military service me Unacceptable person.
 Some years ago—never collective unconscious how de longue haleine precisely—having small indefinite quantity or no unregistered bank account in my unregistered bank account , and matter of indifference classificational to mental acquisitiveness me on geological formation, I higher cognitive process I would present no difficulties about a small indefinite quantity and have information about the infirm of purpose supporting character of the steady-state universe.

 You'll note some rather interesting substitutions.
-Appropriately enough, I'm using [Moby as the thesaurus][moby] and the results can be surprising (and also surprising awesome):
+Appropriately enough, I'm using [Moby as the thesaurus][moby] and the results can be surprising (and also surprisingly awesome):

 * "wet" -> "predominance of Aquarius"
 * "low" -> "Sir David Alexander Cecil Low"